Luther M. Jarrett: Career

 Jarrett worked as a farmer and merchant.
 Around 1837, Jarrett plotted Jarrettsville and the village was named in his honor.

 Jarrett served as a member of the Maryland House of Delegates, representing Harford County in 1842 and from 1846 to 1847.
 He was a Democrat.

 Jarrett built the Harford Hunt Club (later the Elkridge-Harford Hunt Club).

 Personal life

 In 1835, Jarrett bought 300 acres of a piece of land called Upper Nodd Forest in Carmon (later Jarrettsville).
 Jarrett and his mother lived at an old hotel or tavern at the crossroads near present-day Jarrettsville.
 The crossroads is known as "Four Corners" and was located at the corner of Baldwin Mill Road and Jarrettsville Road.
 In 1842, he built a brick mansion called Jarrett Manor and corner store on the land.
 The mansion was demolished in 1979.

 Jarrett married Julia Ann(e) Scarff on March 3, 1830.
-They had six sons and one daughter, including James H., William B., Thomas B., Joshua W., Martin L. and Sarah E. James H. Jarrett who served as a state delegate and worked as a physician.
+They had six sons and one daughter, including James H., William B., Thomas B., Joshua W., Martin L. and Sarah E. His son James served as a state delegate and worked as a physician.

 Jarrett died on June 7, 1854.